 Settling too Fast

 It is not at all unusual for an adjuster to contact you within days following your accident with a settlement offer.
 While the thought of pursuing a personal injury claim can seem tedious, and an instant payout may be appealing, settling too fast can impact your overall out-of-pocket expenses.
-More often than not, the extent of one’s injuries do not become apparent until later.
+More often than not, the extent of one’s injuries does not become apparent until later.
 For example, whiplash could later result in a more dangerous injury.
 If you settle before the injury is prevalent, you are stuck footing the bill for future medical costs pertaining to your injury out of your own pocket.
 In this situation, it is best to wait until your injuries have subsided and treatment has concluded.

 What Insurance Adjusters Do Not Want You to Know

 If you or a loved one has been injured in a Las Vegas accident, please do not hesitate to contact us for a free, no-obligation injury consultation.
 We are available 24/7 and would be honored to help you out.
 Call (702) 800-0988 today.